TarasKiricenko/Project-1/README.md

 <li>I have designed this game myself, so the sounds I was using had to be "cut" to particular pieces, as they had to fit certain timeframes in my interval-paced game.
 Good fun and valuable experience.</li>

 <h4>Challenges</h4>
-<li>The most challenging part was defining a collision between alien bullet and player, as it is a multi-conditional function, that not only checks, if player was hit, but defines the movement of alien projectile.</li>
+<li>The most challenging part was defining a collision between an alien bullet and player, as it is a multi-conditional function that not only checks if the player was hit, but defines the movement of the alien projectile.</li>
 <li>Another very important part, that was hard enough - styling.
 I wanted to create a perfectly playable game, so I spent quite some time looking for the right resources and making them look like a solid product.</li>

 <h2>Potential improvements:</h2>